Standard Operating Procedures for NRC's Research Ethics Board

 The Policy provides definitions of "research", "human participants", and "NRC involvement in research" as well as setting out expectations in respect to accountability, independence, and relevant Canadian standards as applied in this document.

-The NRC-REB reports to NRC Senior Executive Committee (SEC) through the Secretary General and is responsible for:
+The NRC-REB reports to the NRC's Senior Executive Committee (SEC) through the Secretary General and is responsible for:

 - Reviewing applications for ethics approval of NRC research projects involving human participants;